Too many devices? Here’s what eero can support

 Yes, connecting too many devices to a single eero router can impact your eero’s WiFi performance in several ways, including:

 Consider adding more eero nodes or beacons to your internet connection to distribute the load evenly across your home.
-Prioritize essential devices in the eero settings and disconnect idle devices to free up bandwidth.
+You can prioritize essential devices in the eero settings and disconnect idle devices to free up bandwidth.

 Build your plan